Ferohmd/MS1-Project/README.md

   - Wrote custom HTML code that passed through the official W3C validator with no issues.
   - Used Semantic markup to structure HTML code with site specific content
   - Well documented
-  - Well tested
+  - Well tested on desktop, mobile and ipad
   - 90% lighthouse report.

 ## Development Process
-# Development life cycle.
 I have followed the software developement life cycle.

 ## Requirement gathering
-  - I want to see contact details of the restaurant
+  - I want to be able to find on the website the contact details of the restaurant
-  - I want to see opening hours of the restaurant
+  - I want to be able to find opening hours of the restaurant
-  - I want to see the menu served by the restaurant
+  - I want to be able to find the menu served by the restaurant including the prices
-  - I want to book a table for dine in
+  - I want to be able to book online to reserve a table to dine in

 ## Analysis
   - Contact details and opening hours can be show besides each other
   - Menu page to show the list of menu being served by the restaurant
-  - booking page
+  - Booking page to book online and reserve a table
   - Additionaly, design home page/about page
   - Need a navigation to different page